gwm17/BoxScore/README.md

 - Minimization for editing the BoxScore.c
 - Objectization makes the program more easy to maintain, debug, and develop.

+## ImGui Version

+This is a developmental version of BoxScore exploring use of the DearImGui library for UI, as well as advanced digitizer features.
+You've been warned.

 ## Class

 - DigitizerClass.h